opencord/cord/docs/quickstart.md

 Then run `ssh-agent` and add the default key (used to access the OpenStack VMs):

 ```
-vagrant@prod:~$ ssh-agent bash
+vagrant@head1:~$ ssh-agent bash
-vagrant@prod:~$ ssh-add
+vagrant@head1:~$ ssh-add
 ```

 SSH to the compute node with the `-A` option and then to the VM using the management IP obtained above.
-So if the compute node name is `bony-alley` and the management IP is 172.27.0.2:
+So if the compute node name is `bony-alley.cord.lab` and the management IP is 172.27.0.2:

 ```
-vagrant@prod:~$ ssh -A ubuntu@bony-alley
+vagrant@head1:~$ ssh -A ubuntu@bony-alley.cord.lab
 ubuntu@bony-alley:~$ ssh ubuntu@172.27.0.2

 # Now you're inside the mysite-vsg-1 VM
 ubuntu@mysite-vsg-1:~$
 ```

-### leaf-[12] and spine-[12] VMs

-These VMs run software switches for the CORD fabric.
-In the default configuration they run standard Linux bridges.
-If you have chosen to run cord-in-a-box.sh with the experimental `-f` option, the VMs run CPqD switches controlled by ONOS running in the `onosfabric_xos-onos_1` container.

 ### MaaS GUI

 You can access the MaaS (Metal-as-a-Service) GUI by pointing your browser to the URL `http://<target-server>:8080/MAAS/`.
 E.g., if you are running on CloudLab, your `<target-server>` is the hostname of your CloudLab node.
-The username is `cord` and the auto-generated password is found in `~/cord/build/maas/passwords/maas_user.txt`.
+The username is `cord` and the auto-generated password is found in `~/cord/build/maas/passwords/maas_user.txt` on the CiaB server.
 For more information on MaaS, see [the MaaS documentation](http://maas.io/docs).

 ### XOS GUI